 Group By— Select condition variable for grouping data

 Select the condition variable to base feature histograms on.
 The feature histograms use color to visualize the separation of data groups with different labels for that condition variable.

 auto(default) | numeric | binning method name

-Specify histogram resolution, as driven by your selection of Bin Width, Bin Method, Number of Bins, and Bin Limits.
-The bin settings apply to all the histograms for the feature table
+Specify histogram resolution using Bin Width, Bin Method, Number of Bins, and Bin Limits.
+The bin settings apply to all the histograms for the feature table.

 The bin settings are not independent.
-The algorithm uses an order of precedence to determine what to use:
+The app histogram algorithm uses an order of precedence to determine what to use:

 The Binning Method is the default driver for the bin width.

 A Bin Width specification overrides the Binning Method.

 The bin width and the independent Bin Limits drive the

 number of bins.
 A Number of Bins specification has an effect